exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ### Deep unpacking

-Unpacking and assigning values from a `list`/`tuple` inside of a `list` or `tuple` (_also known as nested lists/tuples_), works in the same way a shallow unpacking does, but often needs qualifiers to clarify the values context or position:
+Unpacking and assigning values from a `list`/`tuple` inside of a `list` or `tuple` (_also known as nested lists/tuples_), works in the same way a shallow unpacking does, but often needs qualifiers to clarify the value's context or position:

 ```python
 >>> fruits_vegetables = [["apple", "banana"], ["carrot", "potato"]]